apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory.md

 ---
 ### Description

-Insert the query results into a directory using Spark native format.
-If the specified path exists, it is replaced with the query.
+The `INSERT OVERWRITE DIRECTORY` statement inserts the query results into a directory using Spark native format.
+If the specified path already exists, its contents are overwritten with the query results.

 ### Syntax